-Delicious key lime cupcakes are topped with fluffy white chocolate frosting and salted pistachios.
+These light and fluffy key lime cupcakes are topped with fluffy white chocolate frosting and salted pistachios.
+Pretty and perfect for a baby shower or birthday party!

 This is a bit of a sad time of year.